DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/create-popular-reports/create-a-report-with-cross-band-content-and-populated-empty-space.md

 	> [!Tip]
 	> Choose a _PageHeader_ band instead of the _GroupHeader_ to display the cross-band content on an entire page.

-2. Specify group fields for the new _GroupHeader_ to display this band for each invoice.
-Click the _GroupHeader_'s smart tag, click the **Group Fields** property's ellipsis button and add group fields in the invoked **Group Field Collection Editor**.
+2. Assign group fields to the added band to include it in each invoice (group fields are specified for the initial _GroupHeader_).
+Click the new _GroupHeader_'s smart tag, click the **Group Fields** property's ellipsis button and add group fields in the invoked **Group Field Collection Editor**.

 	![](../../../../images/eurd-win-underlay-report-move-group-fields.png)

-	Make sure to remove these fields from the initial _GroupHeader_ band.
+	Make sure to remove these fields from the initial _GroupHeader_.

 1. Add a [Panel](../use-report-elements/use-basic-report-controls/panel.md) control to the _GroupHeader_.
 Specify the panel's **Background Color** and drop fields onto the panel.